KaburaJ/Booking-App/README.md

 ListView creates children in a list that can be scrolled though either vertically or horizontally.
 8. **Stack**
 When one wants widgets to overlap, a stack widget is used.
+9. **FittedBox**
--All these keywords are used at one point or another in this particular project.
+When called, it creates a widget that scales and positions its child within itself -All these keywords are used at one point or another in this particular project.
 Now that we have defined everything, we can now dive into the code itself.

 PS: The UI/ layout design comes first before any coding can be done.